 For bighorn sheep, Rocky Mtn goat, and premium hunts, there are no preference points, all tags are awarded based on a random draw.

 Controlled hunts are divided into hunt series based on species, and then further divided into hunt numbers based on location.
-Hunters can apply for one hunt number in each hunt series each year as their first choice.
+Hunters can submit one application with up to five hunt number choices in each hunt series each year.

 - 100 – Buck Deer